House of Bamboo: Plot

 Eddie finally informs Mariko of his real identity – he is actually U.S. Army Sergeant Edward Kenner and is working as an undercover infiltrator into the Dawson gang.
 Mariko pledges to continue to assist Eddie in his investigation.
 When Charlie, one of Sandy's men, spies Mariko meeting with an American army officer to fill him in on the details of the Dawson gang's next heist, he notifies Sandy, and the job is thus aborted.
-However, an outside informant reveals to Sandy that (a) the police are poised to capture him and that (b) Eddie is a military plant.
-Sandy thus sets up Eddie's death with a fake robbery; he has Charlie knock Eddie unconscious and props him as the shop owner so that he will be shot by the police; but that plan backfires when Charlie is shot while trying to keep Eddie upright.
+However, an outside informant, Ceram, reveals to Sandy that (a) the police are poised to capture him and that (b) Eddie is a military plant.
+Sandy thus sets up Eddie's death with a fake robbery; he has Charlie knock Eddie unconscious and props him as the shop robber so that he will be shot by the police; but that plan backfires when Charlie is shot while trying to keep Eddie upright.
 Sandy is chased by the police and a recovered Eddie to a rooftop amusement park.
 After an intense gunfight, Eddie shoots and kills Sandy.

 The film ends with Eddie and Mariko being reunited.